 Secret management using the Google Cloud Platform

-The Cloud Platform offers several ways to help you address how you want to implement your secret management solution.
-This section describes an approach that uses Cloud Storage for secret storage, Cloud KMS for encryption keys, Cloud Identity Access Management for access control and Cloud Audit Logging for auditing.
+The GCP offers several ways to help you address how you want to implement your secret management solution.
+This section describes an approach that uses Cloud Storage for secret storage, Cloud KMS for encryption keys, Cloud Identity and Access Management for access control and Cloud Audit Logging for auditing.

-Here's one way to implement using secret management on the Cloud Platform.
+Here's one way to implement using secret management on the GCP.
 For more information, see How to store secrets encrypted with Cloud KMS.

 - Create two projects.
 The first project uses Cloud Storage to store secrets.
 The second project uses Cloud KMS to manage encryption keys.

 cloudkms.cryptoKeyEncrypterDecrypterroles to any user that needs to access secrets.
 Alternatively, you can use a service account that accesses Cloud Storage on a user's behalf.
 Ensure that users that do not need access to secrets have management, but not access, permissions.